Editor’s note: A version of this story by Natalie Filatoff originally appeared on GE Reports, a site that covers GE’s industrial transformation.

 “After analyzing engine-performance data on the Black Hawks, we were able to replace a scheduled off-wing engine bay service with an on-wing borescope inspection,” says Miani.
 “Where the bay service took 138 hours, the borescope inspection takes just one hour.”

 Miani credits “a proactive maintenance culture at 6th Aviation Regiment” with allowing money- and time-saving changes to be quickly and effectively incorporated into procedures.
-“An Army review of current maintenance policies in conjunction with consultation from GE engine field service revealed several opportunities to significantly increase engine TOW,” he says.
+“An Army review of current maintenance policies in conjunction with consultation from GE engine field service software revealed several opportunities to significantly increase engine TOW,” he says.
 “In this case, Major Liam Cunningham, the senior engineering officer looking after the Black Hawks acknowledged what I was putting forward and really drove it home.”

 Read the full article at GE Reports.